hopeit-git/hopeit.engine/README.md

 **hopeit.dataframes**

-Plugin to support working with `pandas` dataframes as they were objects, supporting them as web request and response payloads and transferring them through streams.
+Plugin to work with `polars` dataframes as they were dataobjects, supporting them as web request and response payloads and transferring them through streams.